jar398/listtools/README.md

 from A in the case of `remove` and `update` records.
 The primary key from the B file is given in `new_pk` of the delta.

-The output contains only the managed columns (`--manage`), and matched rows are considered updated only if one of the managed columns differs.
+The output contains only the managed columns (`--managed`), and matched rows are considered updated only if one of the managed columns differs.

 The matches are done on only a row-by-row basis and are not sensitive to hierarchy or other sources of meaning.
-Usage rows may therefore be matched even when they must be interpreted as distinct taxa.
-Such distinctions are to be discovered by future independent tools.
+Hierarchy and synonym-to-accepted links are treated the same as any other field and do not require identical contents, meaning that the overall comparison is not truly sensitive to hierarchy.
+Usage rows may be matched even when consideration of hierarchy would require them to be interpreted as distinct taxa.
+For hierarchy sensitive comparison see `align`, below.

 ### apply

-Applies a sorted delta B-A to sorted file A (which typically would be the A file from which the delta was generated), generating a file B′.
+Applies a sorted delta, B-A, to a sorted file A (which typically would be the A file from which the delta was generated), generating a file B′.
 B′ will be projection of B to the given 'managed' columns, with perhaps the rows in a different order.